Black Eyed Pilseung

 Black Eyed Pilseung were a South Korean music production and songwriting duo made up of Rado (Song Joo-young) and Choi Kyu-sung, formed in 2014.
 They produced hit K-pop songs such as Sistar's "Touch My Body"; Miss A's "Only You"; Twice's "Like Ooh-Ahh", "Cheer Up", "TT", "Likey", and "Fancy"; and Apink's "I'm So Sick", "Eung Eung", and "Dumhdurum".

 Before the duo's formation, both members often collaborated with Shinsadong Tiger.
 Rado worked on hit songs such as 4Minute's "Volume Up", Apink's "My My" and "Hush", and Trouble Maker's "Trouble Maker" and "Now", while Choi Kyu-sung was involved in T-ara's "Roly-Poly", Hyuna's "Bubble Pop", and Beast's "Fiction".

 In August 2017, the duo joined forces with CJ E&M to launch a new entertainment company called High Up Entertainment, which became an independent company in 2018.
 In February 2019, the duo debuted their first boy duo 415.
 In November 2020, the duo debuted their first girl group STAYC.
 In March 2025, Rado and Choi Kyu-sung parted ways due to differing musical styles, with Choi leaving High Up Entertainment.

 Members

 Rado

 Rado (born Song Joo-young [송주영; Song Juyeong]) was born on July 11, 1984.
 Prior to being a songwriter and music producer, he was a member of the now-defunct boy band Someday.
 He was also known for collaborating with rapper Dok2, starting with the 2010 EP album It's We and songs "Girl Girl" (together with The Quiett, from Thunderground Mixtape Vol. 2) and "Baby Let's Go" (together with The Quiett and B-Free, from Rapsolute Mixtape, Vol. 1), then the 2011 songs "Break Beatz" (together with Double K, from Flow 2 Flow), "That's Me" (from Hustle Real Hard) and "Come Closer/Flow2nite" (together with The Quiett, also from Hustle Real Hard), and the 2012 song "Love & Life" (from Love & Life, The Album).

+Rado married Apink member Yoon Bo-mi in May 2026.
+The pair met in 2016 when Rado was producing Apink's "Only One" track and started dating in 2017.